 D-Lactate is a by-product of probiotic fermentation that may produce neurological problems.
 Our D-Lactate Free Probiotic powder formulation is very high in potency at 250 billion cfu’s per gram.
-It contains L. Salivarius, L. Rhamnosus, B. Bifidum and B. Infantis.
+It contains L. Salivarius, L. Rhamnosus, B. Bifidum, B. Infantis and B. Longum.
 It is dairy free, hypoallergenic

 and does not contain any artificial colors, flavors, sugar, casein, gluten, soy or FOS.

 Children with ASD have used our D-Lactate Free formulation successfully worldwide.